Flour as a Status Symbol

 Now that technology has advanced, wheat mills are available in the size of a small countertop appliance.
 This provides an affordable way for the average homemaker to deliver a higher level of clean nutrition to the family.

-The mission of Bread for Life is to inspire the public about the wonderfully rich nutritional value of a simple loaf of bread crafted from whole grains and to share the empowering message that food can be our medicine, promoting healing through the choices we make.
+The mission of Bread for Life is to inspire the public about the wonderfully rich nutritional value of a simple loaf of bread crafted from whole grains and to share the empowering message that food can be our medicine, promoting healing through the food choices we make.
 We have the incredible opportunity to move beyond the mistakes of the past, embrace the lessons learned, and create a brighter, healthier future together!